superspeedyplugins/issue-tracker/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **PLEASE COMPLETE ALL STEPS TO SPEED UP BUG FIXES**
 1. Write a clear and unambiguous description of the bug.
-When telling us what is broken, be as descriptive as possible. e.g. when i do x, with filters in the sidebar, this filter does not display.
+When telling us what is broken, be as descriptive as possible. e.g. when i do x, with filters in the sidebar, this specific filter does not display.
 2. Give numbered steps to reproduce the bug - these should be followable by our developers, so be clear with your steps
 3. Summarise what you expected to happen and what actually happened